 - Minneapolis hosted the summer X Games July 13-16, 2017 and will again July 19-22, 2018 at U.S. Bank Stadium and The Commons Park.

 - The NCAA Men’s Final Four will be held at U.S. Bank Stadium in 2019.

 - The Super Bowl is expected to bring more than a million people from 130 countries into attendance at events over a 10-day period, including approximately 5,000 members of the media.
 The City's highest priority is to keep visitors and residents safe during the 10 days of events.

 - Residents and visitors should feel safe while they are here for the Super Bowl.
-We plan to have officers on hand throughout the 10 days of events and be visible at all Super Bowl events the City will host.
+We plan to have officers on hand throughout the 10 days of events and be visible and friendly at all Super Bowl events the City will host.